orbitalquark/textadept/doc/manual.md

   environment variables.
 * `LUA_ROOT` is "/usr/" in Linux systems instead of "/usr/local/".
 * `LUA_PATH` and `LUA_CPATH` do not have "./?.lua" and "./?.so" in them.
-* No Lua 5.1 compatibility flags are set.
+* No compatibility flags are set for previous versions.

 [Lua 5.3]: http://www.lua.org/manual/5.3/